timrichardson/Prime-Ubuntu-18.04/README.md

 # Troubleshooting: Display manager doesn't start?

+This is not for Ubuntu beginners.
+You need to know about virtual consoles and recovery mode and some basic systemd admin.

 First, you need access to a virtual console.
-And depending on what has gone wrong, you may be able to access a virtual console.
+Depending on what has gone wrong, you may be able to access a virtual console.
 `sudo apt install openssh-server` is always helpful too.

 Starting in recovery mode usually works to get a GUI login. (choose resume boot twice during the boot process).